Funding Opportunity: Change Capital

 - Board and leadership support to implement changes that may be identified.

 - Preference will be given to organizations that are in states of transition (such as having new executive leadership), critical providers of health care in their community (such as being the only care provider in a rural area) and/or are especially financially vulnerable.

 Likely Partners/Applicants are nonprofit primary care practices such as:

 - Rural Health Centers

 Implementation projects, developed by health centers in partnership with the NFF, will vary.
 Examples may include:

-- Launch an effort to improve the financial literacy and communication of key staff and the board.
+- Launch an effort to improve the financial literacy and capacity to communicate the organization's financial story to key staff and board members.

 - Implement a more robust cash flow or budget reporting system for the organization to foresee challenges, monitor progress and make course corrections as needed.

 - Participate in scenario planning exercises to better inform revenue and expense projections in support of improved decision-making for financial resiliency.

 - Plan for the integration of new, or the expansion of existing, services or programs.